a-morales/kwm/README.md

 There are different ways to move a window between monitors.
 The first one is by using `kwmc screen -m prev|next|id`.
 The other option is to make the window floating and manually move it with the mouse, then un-float it.
-When Moving a window directly with the mouse, *Kwm* will detect on mouse-release that the window
+When moving a window directly with the mouse, *Kwm* will detect on mouse-release that the window
-position has changed, and automatically make it floating.
+position has changed, and automatically make it floating (Due to technical limitations this event
+must occur on the monitor which currently holds the window).

 The first time a monitor is connected, the user may have to click several times on the screen for it to register.
 After this step, moving the mouse to a different monitor should activate the monitor automatically.